barnaby0101/library-app/README.md

 ## Usage

+Bibliotech requires a MySQL backend.
+The following environment variables must be configured:

+* `MYSQL_DB_NAME`
+* `MYSQL_HOST`
+* `MYSQL_USERNAME`
+* `MYSQL_PASSWORD`
+* `SESSION_SECRET`
+* `ACCOUNT_CREATE_ACCESS_RESTRICTED` - when `false` anyone may create a user account from the root page.
+When `true` user accounts may only be created by the admin on the page `/admin`.

 When loading the root page, the app will look for the MySQL backend it expects.
 If it doesn't find it, it will try to create it, along with a default user account `admin` with the password `temp`.
 Naturally the first thing you should do is change that password in the Account page to something secure.

 The Admin account has access to the page /admin.
-All other accounts that are created have the role `user` and do not have access to that page.
-The admin may erase all library records from the admin page.
-It will be automatically recreated when they redirect to the index.
+All other accounts have the role `user` and do not have access to that page.
+The admin may erase all library records from the admin page by deleting all tables from the database.
+Those tables will be automatically recreated when the root page is loaded.

-If the environment variable `ACCOUNT_CREATE_ACCESS_RESTRICTED` is set to `true`, only the admin may create new user accounts from the admin page.
-If false, anyone may create a new account from the index.

 ## Design Comments